imvu/bluesteel/README.md

 - BlueSteel is a tool to help track your project performance per commit and per branch.

+### License ###

+This project is released under the terms of the license specified in the project's repository or if not specified, under the MIT License.

 ### Preparation ###

 - install Python 2.7.10